Skip to Content

 Types of surgery to open the ducts so that bile will no longer build up in your liver include:

-• Endoscopy: using a scope to open the bile ducts.
+• Endoscopy — Uses a scope to open the bile ducts.

-• Esophageal variceal banding: wrapping a small band around blood vessels in the liver to prevent internal bleeding.
+• Esophageal variceal banding — Wraps a small band around blood vessels in the liver to prevent internal bleeding.

-• Thoracentesis: using a needle to withdraw fluid from the chest or lungs.
+• Thoracentesis— Uses a hollow needle to withdraw fluid from the chest or lungs.

-• Transjugular intrahepatic portosystemic shunt (TIPS): inserting a small coil or stent into a vein in the liver.
-TIPS reduces liver hypertension or the risk of bleeding.
+• Transjugular intrahepatic portosystemic shunt (TIPS) — Uses a small coil or stent inserted into a vein in the liver to reduce liver hypertension or bleeding risk.

-If PSC causes severe cirrhosis or liver failure, you may need a liver transplant.
+In cases where PSC causes severe cirrhosis (liver failure), you may need a liver transplant.
 Transplant provides the only known cure for PSC.

 UPMC